 Not only is our vantage point narrow, our lenses are also clouded - conflicts of interest, crooked motives, and short-term gratifications hinder our ability to see the long-term with clarity.

 But let’s say that despite our limited, fogged-up perspective, we do in fact choose the right paths to walk down.
 We’re still a mess, because we don’t have the ability to walk down those paths!
 Our journey in self-improvement is like a never-ending game of whack-a-mole; we get one area of life under control only to see an issue pop up in another.
 And that’s when we’re at our best, not even taking into account our inevitable self-destructive behaviors.
 You know, those times when we find ourselves doing the very things we don’t want to do - whether it be something we’re ashamed of and try to hide, or something more socially acceptable like watching t.v. for hours on end, having too much to drink (or eat), splurging on a purchase with money we don’t have, cutting corners at work, or pulling away in our marriage or parenting..
-The things you just don't feel great when you go to sleep at night.
+The things you just don't feel great about when you go to sleep at night.

 It’s a given that there will be something we’re not proud of, because at the end of the day, our characters are flawed.
 We simply don’t have the capacity to live perfectly in line with how we aspire to live, or to be exactly who we want to be.
 We can't even fully live up to or abide by our own standards and expectations.
 This is our problem...and it’s a big problem.
 But yes, there is a solution.